JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

 </p>Since we are simulating a complete enviornment we need to create a Virtual Network as well.</p>
  <ul>
-<li>Think of this as your home or office network, like a router gateway to connect you to the Internet.</li>
+<li>Think of this as a subnet for a home or office network, like a router gateway to connect you to the Internet.</li>
 <li>This will allow our VMs to plug into it just like a regular network.</li>
     </ul>